 For admittance to degree candidacy, students must have completed a minimum of 39 approved course credits, achieved a final grade point average (GPA) of 3.0, and completed one official internship.
 Students must have advanced to degree candidacy before being permitted to attend graduation ceremonies.

 All students are required to complete an internship at an appropriate art institution.
 Internships may be pursued during the third semester of the program or during the summer prior to the third semester.
 They require a minimum commitment of 135 hours, which is the equivalent to one or two days per week for a full semester, or for summer internships, four to six weeks of full-time work.

-Past student internships have included positions at the Metropolitan Museum of Art, the Guggenheim Museum (New York and Venice), the Museum of Modern Art, the Whitney Museum of American Art, Artnet, Mitchell-Innes & Nash, Gagosian Gallery, James Cohan Gallery, Paula Cooper Gallery, Hirschl & Adler Galleries, the Romare Bearden Foundation, the Adolph & Esther Gottlieb Foundation, the International Center of Photography, and Christie's and Sotheby's auction houses.
+Past student internships have included positions at the Metropolitan Museum of Art, the Guggenheim Museum, the Museum of Modern Art, the Whitney Museum of American Art, Artnet, Mitchell-Innes & Nash, Gagosian Gallery, James Cohan Gallery, Paula Cooper Gallery, Hirschl & Adler Galleries, the Romare Bearden Foundation, the Adolph & Esther Gottlieb Foundation, the International Center of Photography, and Christie's and Sotheby's auction houses.

 In their third semester — in addition to completing an internship — students may elect

 to pursue additional coursework or they may embark on a thesis project.
 Students who

 choose the thesis track will enroll in AM 655 Thesis Seminar and AM 701 Thesis Preparation.

 The Thesis Seminar will guide students through the research and writing process, while